Stopping advanced cancer hiding from treatment

 - The team found that one particular splice factor is very important in the development of treatment resistance.

-- They found that men with prostate cancer that is resistant to treatment have far more of this splice factor in their cancer tissue than men who are still sensitive to treatment.
+- Prostate cancers that are resistant to treatment had far more of this splice factor than cancers which are still sensitive to treatment.

-- Using computer databases, they found a drug that could stop this splice factor in its tracks.
-Excitingly, they found this drug reduces the amount of resistance-causing splice variants that are produced by cancer cells.
+- Using computer databases, they found a drug candidate that could stop this splice factor in its tracks.
+Excitingly, they found this drug candidate reduced the amount of resistance-causing splice variants that are produced by cancer cells.

-- This gives the team the evidence they need to move towards developing drugs that can block the splice factor, and that could be given to men with advanced prostate cancer to make them sensitive to treatments.
+- The team are now looking to develop drugs that block splice factors that could be given to men with advanced prostate cancer to make them sensitive to treatments.

 With your help we can beat prostate cancer, together